niftysolutions/niftylearning/README.md

-# niftylearning
+# niftyleadership
-Literacy skills for Undergraduates & Graduates.

-25% of eomployers are unhappy with the literacy skills of recent graduates.
+Leadership skills in Virtual Environments

-Niftylearning is here to help!
+Niftyleadership is here to help!